youwen5/web/routes/math/+three-isomorphism-theorems.typ

   $
   is a well defined isomorphism.

-  What we#(apostrophe)re really saying here is just that when we mod out the kernel of any linear map, we can define an injective map to its image.
-Since it#(apostrophe)s trivially surjective over its image, it is an isomorphism.
+  What we’re really saying here is just that when we mod out the kernel of any linear map, we can define an injective map to its image.
+Since it’s trivially surjective over its image, it is an isomorphism.
   This is intuitively very natural when we consider our intuition about the kernel is.
 ]<rendermath>